Quick Start

 2

 Runs two tracks in parallel: qualitative domain analysis through WebSearch and quantitative diagnostics through CastSense.
-The outputs merge into the pre-forecast report that drives Skill generation.
+The outputs induce candidate forecasting rules from data, context, and domain knowledge.

 3

-Planner pauses after drafting 2 to 4 candidate Skills, waiting for human review of model routes, risks, and search spaces before experiments begin.
+Planner pauses after drafting 2 to 4 candidate Skills, waiting for human review of evidence sources, risks, failure boundaries, and applicability boundaries.
+Approved Skills become reusable solving experience.

 4